Mines Climbs Together

 - Classroom spaces will be de-densified to promote physical distancing.
 Mines is also adjusting traffic patterns, seating arrangements and HVAC systems to conform with emerging guidance and best practices.

 - All students will be required to wear cloth masks in classrooms and laboratories and while engaged in other activities or in high-traffic areas.
-Only those with medical reasons for not wearing masks will be permitted to forgo this requirement.

 - The new student experience will begin with the traditional climb up Mount Zion to the M.